diablobench/diablobench.github.io/README.md

 #### Next steps

-- *Add your DApp*: Feel free to add your own DApp/workload to Diablo by following the [DApp instructions](dapp-howto).
 - *Simple demo*: In order to play with Diablo, download our virtualBox image and run some tests by following [these tests](redo-howto).
 - *Reproducibility*: To reproduce our results, you will need to setup a network configuration and follow do a [fresh installation](fresh-install).

+#### Going further

+- *Add your blockchain*: Feel free to add your own blockchain to Diablo by following the [blockchain instructions](blockchain-howto).
+- *Add your DApp*: Feel free to add your own DApp/workload to Diablo by following the [DApp instructions](dapp-howto).

 <!--
 [source](https://github.com/NatoliChris/diablo-benchmark/)